glics/Anycubic_i3_Mega_S-Klipper_config/README.md

 - Always back up your original configuration files before making changes.
 - Refer to the Klipper documentation and online resources for detailed information on configuration options and troubleshooting.

+## Future plans

+- Add a macro to backup the config files in one click (copy, commit and push the files)
+- Add start and end gcode scripts from the slicer to the repo
+- Add some of the slicer configurations (ie. speed, acceleration, extruder and filament settings, etc)
+- ~~Just get a Bambu Lab~~

 ## Additional information

 - Klipper documentation: [https://www.klipper3d.org/](https://www.klipper3d.org/)